Landcare-Groups/landcare-design-system/docs/index.md

 This design system is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 **Note:** The Landcare brand, including logos and trademarks, is excluded from this license.
 Use of the Landcare brand is restricted to authorised groups and requires approval from Landcare Australia.

+## Group Logos
+If you are a genuine Australian Landcare group and require a logo pack for your group, please make a [logo request to Landcare Australia](branding/logo-request.md)